weavedigitalstudio/weave-cache-purge-helper/README.md

 - **Single Page Purge**: When editing with Beaver Builder, only the specific page URL is purged from BunnyCDN
 - **Full Zone Purge**: System events (plugin updates, ACF options, WP-Umbrella updates) trigger a complete CDN purge
 - **REST API**: Posts updated via REST API trigger individual URL purges

+### Testing BunnyCDN Integration

+Once configured, you can test the BunnyCDN purging using the manual test function:
+1. Ensure `define('WC_PHP_DEBUG', true);` is set
+2. Visit any page with `?test_wcph_purge=1` added to the URL
+3. Check your debug log for "BunnyCDN full purge successful" message

+See the [Manual Testing](#manual-testing) section above for full details.

 ### Important Notes